 8th GRADE ENGLISH CURRICULUM:

-Additionally, students will be asked to complete independent reading every night.
-So there will always be homework for this class: READING.
 As the old adage goes, “Students who read are those who succeed!”
 Students need to be prepared for activities that use independent reading throughout the year.

 Students will be writing a lot this semester.
 We will be studying various types of writing including: